 Knysna heads

 There are several little beaches and rock pools that can be reached via the East Head.
-These are a great launching area for snorkellers, stand-up paddlers, canoeists, paddlers, kayakers and kiteboarders.
+These are a great launching area for snorkellers, stand-up paddlers, canoeists, paddlers, and kiteboarders.
 However, always check the changing tides before you embark on any watersport.

 This is a popular snorkelling and scuba diving site.
 The wreck of the Paquita can be visited by keen divers.
 The ship came to rest in this area.
 Most of the wreck has weathered away but there is ample sea life to be seen at GPS: S34 04.598 E23 03.561

-You will need a 4×4 to access The West Head since there are no public roads to it.
+You will need a 4×4 Â to access the West Head since no public roads exist.
 However, there is a ferry trip you can take across the lagoon.
 The ferry leaves regularly from the waterfront.
-The Featherbed Nature Reserve is situated on The West Head.
+The Featherbed Nature Reserve is situated on the West Head.

 There are charters to The Heads which include sunset cruises, oyster cruises and lagoon cruises